ioccc-src/winner/bugs.md

 REQUEST *PER* FIX, please)!

-We will be **happy to credit anyone who submits successful [GitHub pull requests](https://github.com/ioccc-src/temp-test-ioccc/pulls)** in the entry's _README.md_ file.
+We will be **happy to credit anyone who submits successful [GitHub pull requests](https://github.com/ioccc-src/temp-test-ioccc/pulls)** in the [thanks file](thanks-for-fixes.md).
 If you're a previous winner we will add a link to your winning entries in the file (if you're not a previous winner we can add a link to your GitHub page or personal website if you have one, should you wish).